bitovi/academy/src/react/1-setup.md

 **package.json**

-The `package.json` file is intentionally very small, and includes only a few dependencies by default:
+The `package.json` file is kept intentionally small, and includes only a few dependencies by default:

 ```json
 "@testing-library/jest-dom": "^4.2.4",